honeypieio/shrubcoop.org/content/become-a-trustee-of-shrub-coop-1.md

 **How Do I Apply?**

-To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit "SHRUB Trustee Application Form"), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application” by **12am, Thursday 18th November**.
+To apply, simply save a copy of this [form](https://docs.google.com/document/d/1DgtnlNLBi1GM9mImnM24gY3WLkFn2G4Qa86fTFiakds/edit "SHRUB Trustee Application Form"), fill it out and send it, **with a copy of your CV**, to [hello@shrubcoop.org](mailto:hello@shrubcoop.org), with the subject: “Trustee application”.
 Please highlight in the form which Trustee role(s) you are interested in and perhaps have skills and experience in.

-Applications will be considered at our AGM on Tuesday, 23rd November, which we would encourage you to attend!

 For more information, please have a read of our [information pack.](https://res.cloudinary.com/shrub-co-op/image/upload/v1604617579/shrubcoop.org/media/Trustee_invitation_-_SHRUB_Coop_-_2020_brhcr4.pdf "Trustee Invitation -2020")

-Izi, our current Convenor, will be running pre-AGM Trustee information sessions via Zoom on **Friday 12th** and **Tuesday 16th November** at **6-7.30pm** for you to ask questions about the role and find out more about being a Trustee.
-Here are the Zoom links for [Friday's session](https://us02web.zoom.us/j/85936922280?pwd=ZmxYd01YQjVNb0FHTmcwYlNkeHRsZz09) and [Tuesday's session](https://us02web.zoom.us/j/83095617781?pwd=Umo5Smcydk44WldTTC9RbjhyMTNvZz09).
-Please email Izi at izi.robe@shrubcoop.org to confirm which session you will be attending.

 Any questions please email us at [hello@shrubcoop.org](mailto:hello@shrubcoop.org).